 3. Troubleshooting Document

-This might be one of the few times technical writers are allowed to use complex jargon.
+This might be one of the few times an IT technical writer should prefer to use complex jargon.
 Troubleshooting documents are the first line of support for clients.
 They detail any problem that can be foreseen or that has occurred in order to make sure that everything is in working order.
 Additionally, there should be detailed explanations of any technical jargon that the client is unlikely to know.

 4. Technical Requirements Document